sungsoo-ahn/2025/_posts/2025-04-28-can-llms-help-directed-fuzzing.md

 <!-- 3. **Consistency**: LLM outputs can be non-deterministic, potentially leading to inconsistent guidance. -->
 4. **Hallucinations**: LLMs may generate incorrect or fabricated information.

-Recent academic work has shown promising results by combining LLMs with fuzzing techniques, particularly in automatic generation of fuzz targets and LLM-assisted input generation.
+Recent academic work</d-cite><d-cite key="chang2024leveling"></d-cite> has shown promising results by combining LLMs with fuzzing techniques, particularly in automatic generation of fuzz targets and LLM-assisted input generation.
 Leveraging the reasoning and decision-making capabilities of LLMs, future directions could include:

 1. **Directed Fuzz Introspection**: Using LLMs to debug and identify bottlenecks in the fuzzing process and provide feedback to the fuzzer.
 2. **Assisting Static Analysis**: Filtering out false positives and negatives in traditional static analysis.